What is a Letter of Recommendation (LOR)? - Samples, Tips & Format

 UG students can obtain LORs from the school's principal, teachers, or counsellor.
 College instructors, internship supervisors, team leads, or managers from the organization they have worked for can write letters of recommendation for MS students.
 LORs for MBA candidates should only be professional, particularly if they have three years or more of experience.
 Recently graduated college students aspiring to get an MBA or PhD might request LORs from project supervisors, instructors, or project advisors.

-How to write a Letter of Recommendation (LOR)?: Some Important Tips
+Important Tips to Write a Letter of Recommendation

 LOR Certificate: Unless specified otherwise, a letter of recommendation is a 400-500-word letter discussing a candidate’s strengths and achievements.
 There are some things you must include in a recommendation letter, such as the nature of the association and its tenure.
-Apart from that, some basic formats must also be kept in mind.
+Additionally, some basic formats should also be considered.

 - Most universities require LOR or this letter to be on the official letterhead.